-1. "Industrial machinery and equipment" means tangible personal property that has a depreciable life of 3 years or more and that is used as an integral part in the manufacturing, processing, compounding, or production of tangible personal property for sale.
+1. "Industrial machinery and equipment" means tangible personal property or other property that has a depreciable life of 3 years or more and that is used as an integral part in the manufacturing, processing, compounding, or production of tangible personal property for sale.
 A building and its structural components, including heating and air-conditioning equipment are included.
+The term also includes parts and accessories only to the extent that the exemption is consistent with this sub-paragraph.